daattali/beautiful-jekyll/_drafts/4-ways-to-simplify-your-homeschool-planning.md

 redirect_from: []

 ---
 I'm a recovering major [overcomplicat-or](https://www.ivanbsignorelli.com.au/2017/03/18/110/), so through the years, I committed to finding ways to keep our homeschool planning simple, little by little.
 And today on the blog, I'm sharing five ways to keep homeschool planning simple for you too.
-I’ll also be sharing what my current homeschool planning method looks like as well if you'd like to read about that.
+I’ll also be sharing what my current homeschool planning method looks like as well if you'd like to read about that too.

 ![A picture of my son's planning homeschool binder.](/uploads/1_20210324_053755_0000_compress69.jpg "4 Ways to Simplify Your Homeschool Planning SHM")